NovatecConsulting/opentelemetry-training/tutorial/content/exercises/instrumentation/manual/traces/index.md

     "parent_id": null,
 }
 ```
-Let's investigate the current behavior of the application.
-In `app.py` add a decorator to the `do_stuff` function to create a new span.
-Curl the `/` endpoint and look at the output.

 You should now see two span objects being generated.
 If we compare the `index` and `do_stuff` span we see that:
 - both share the same `trace_id`.